slidevjs/slidev/docs/guide/index.md

 ## Overview

 Slidev <sup>(slide + dev, `/slʌɪdɪv/`)</sup> is a web-based slides maker and presenter.
-It's designed for developers to focus on writing content in Markdown while having the power of HTML and Vue components to deliver pixel-perfect layout and designs, with embedded interactive demos in your presentations.
+It's designed for developers to focus on writing content in Markdown while also having the power of HTML and Vue components to deliver pixel-perfect layouts and designs with embedded interactive demos in your presentations.

-It uses a feature-rich markdown file to generate beautiful slides with an instant reloading experience.
-Along with many built-in integrations like live coding, PDF exporting, presentation recording, and so on.
-Since it's powered by the web, you can actually do anything on that - the possibility is unlimited.
+It uses a feature-rich markdown file to generate beautiful slides with an instant reloading experience, along with many built-in integrations such as live coding, PDF exporting, presentation recording, and so on.
+Since it's powered by the web, you can do anything with Slidev - the possibilities are endless.

 You can learn more about the rationale behind the project in the [Why Slidev](/guide/why) section.

-### Tech Stacks
+### Tech Stack

 Slidev is made possible by combining these tools and technologies.